Trump slaps 17 percent tariff on tomatoes from Mexico

 US Commerce Secretary Howard Lutnick says US farmers have been ‘crushed’ by unfair trade practices.

-The administration of United States President Donald Trump has announced that it will impose a 17 percent tariff on fresh tomatoes from Mexico, scrapping a three-decade-old agreement to spare the produce from anti-dumping duties.
+The administration of United States President Donald Trump has announced a 17 percent tariff on fresh tomatoes from Mexico, scrapping a three-decade-old agreement to spare the produce from anti-dumping duties.

-Trump’s withdrawal from the agreement to suspend anti-dumping measures on Monday came as the clock ticked down for Mexico to reach a comprehensive trade deal with the US by August 1 or face a general tariff of 30 percent on its goods.
+The Trump administration’s withdrawal from the agreement on Monday came as the clock ticked down for Mexico to reach an across-the-board trade deal with the US by August 1 or face a general tariff of 30 percent on its goods.

 Recommended Storieslist of 4 items